Rhythms

 Rhythms in Cuban Dance

 Cuban dance is deeply connected to rhythm.
-Whether you're dancing timba, rumba or changüí — knowing the rhythm helps you move with confidence, musicality and sabor.
+Whether you're dancing timba"> timba, rumba or changüí — knowing the rhythm helps you move with confidence, musicality and sabor.

 Explore the most important rhythms below: